Canada attacks 'damaging' Trump plan to deploy troops at border

 Speaking at the White House, Trump appeared to lack details on the possible troop deployment and said he would look into the matter.

-He said it would be “equal justice” since U.S. military have deployed to play a support role on the border with Mexico.
+He said it would be “equal justice” since the U.S. military had deployed to play a support role on the border with Mexico.

-A U.S. official familiar with the matter said that U.S. Customs and Border Protection is stressed on the northern border because virtually all patrol officers and border crossing officials were shifted to the southern border, where they are supplemented by a brigade from the 101st Airborne Division, a Marine battalion and National Guard personnel.
+A U.S. official familiar with the matter said that U.S. Customs and Border Protection was stressed on the northern border because virtually all patrol officers and border crossing officials were shifted to the southern border, where they are supplemented by a brigade from the 101st Airborne Division, a Marine battalion and National Guard personnel.

 The Canada-U.S. border stretches 8,891 km (5,525 miles) and is a crossing point for one of the world’s largest bilateral trading relationships.

-Kirsten Hillman, who Prime Minister Justin Trudeau announced on Thursday would be Canada’s ambassador in Washington, told the Canadian Broadcasting Corp that the proposed deployment “sends a message that there’s a problem, and there isn’t.”

-Trudeau earlier said Ottawa was in touch with U.S. authorities and would adjust border security measures if needed.
+Canadian Prime Minister Justin Trudeau said earlier that Ottawa was in touch with U.S. authorities and would adjust border security measures if needed.

+The United States now has the most coronavirus cases in the world, with over 82,000 infections and more than 1,200 deaths.

+Canada, with a population about 1/9 that of its southern neighbor, has reported 4,043 coronavirus cases and 39 deaths.

 The state of New York, which shares a border with Canada, has been an epicenter of the U.S. outbreak.

-Tim Currier, the mayor of Massena, New York, a town of 13,000 people located 15 km (9 miles) from the border, said the deployment could spark panic if it were not communicated properly.
+Tim Currier, the mayor of Massena, New York, a town of 13,000 people 9 miles (15 km) from the border, said a deployment could spark panic if it were not communicated properly.

 “I’m concerned about how citizens look at that,” he said.

-It is no longer accepting irregular migrants who walk over the border at unofficial crossings, instead sending them back to the United States.
+Canada is no longer accepting migrants who walk over the border at unofficial crossings, instead sending them back to the United States.
 Washington plans to return them to their countries of origin.

-Theresa Cardinal Brown, director of immigration policy with the Washington-based Bipartisan Policy Center, said the undefended U.S.-Canada border has long been a point of pride.
+Theresa Cardinal Brown, director of immigration policy with the Washington-based Bipartisan Policy Center, said the undefended U.S.-Canada border had long been a point of pride.

 “I have not seen any reporting whatsoever of an increased threat posture at the U.S.-Canada border,” she said.
 “Did we not have other stuff that troops could and should be doing?”

-Additional reporting by Jonathan Landay and Ted Hesson in Washington, Steve Scherer in Ottawa and Anna Mehler Paperny in Toronto; Editing Tom Brown, Daniel Wallis and Lisa Shumaker
+Reporting by David Ljunggren and Idrees Ali; Additional reporting by Jonathan Landay and Ted Hesson in Washington, Steve Scherer in Ottawa and Anna Mehler Paperny in Toronto; Editing by Daniel Wallis, Lisa Shumaker and Peter Cooney